 Epidemics, Pandemics, Outbreaks of Disease, and Public Health Issues.
-An epidemic or pandemic outbreak and governments' reactions to such an outbreak could cause uncertainty in the markets and could adversely affect the performance of the global economy.
+An epidemic • or pandemic outbreak and governments' reactions to such an outbreak could cause uncertainty in the markets and could adversely affect the performance of the global economy.
 Outbreaks such as the severe acute respiratory syndrome, avian influenza, H1N1/09, or other similarly infectious diseases can have material adverse impacts on Client Accounts.
-Most recently, in December 2019, a novel strain of coronavirus, SARS-CoV-2, was reported to have surfaced.
+In December 2019, a novel strain of coronavirus, SARS-CoV-2, was reported to have surfaced.
 Since then, the SARS-CoV-2 virus has been determined to cause the disease COVID-19.
 COVID-19 has spread worldwide, including in the United States, Canada, Europe and Asia.
 The World Health Organization declared the COVID-19 outbreak a global pandemic on March 11, 2020, and the United States government declared it a national emergency on March 13, 2020.
-The COVID-19 pandemic is an ongoing event that has negatively affected (and may continue to negatively affect or materially impact) the global economy, global equity markets and supply chains (including as a result of quarantines and other government-directed or mandated measures or actions to stop the spread of outbreaks).
+The COVID-19 pandemic is an ongoing event that has negatively affected (and may continue to negatively affect or materially impact) the global economy, global equity markets and supply chains (including as a result of guarantines and other government-directed or mandated measures or actions to stop the spread of outbreaks).
 Although the long-term effects of COVID-19 (and the actions and measures taken by governments around the world to halt the spread of such virus) cannot currently be predicted, previous occurrences of other epidemics, pandemics and outbreaks of disease, such as H5N1, H1N1 and the Spanish flu, had material adverse effects on the economies, equity markets and operations of those countries and jurisdictions in which they were most prevalent.
 A recurrence of an outbreak of any kind of epidemic, communicable disease, virus or major public health issue could cause a slowdown in the levels of economic activity generally (or push the world or local economies into recession), which would be reasonably likely to adversely affect the business, financial condition and operations of NBIA and its affiliates and Client Accounts.
+While the development of vaccines has slowed the spread of COVID-19 and allowed for the resumption of reasonably normal business activity in the United States, there is no guarantee that the vaccines will be effective against emerging variants of COVID-19.
 Should these or other major public health issues, including pandemics, arise or spread farther (or continue to worsen), NBIA and its affiliates and Client Accounts could be adversely affected by more stringent travel restrictions (such as mandatory quarantines and social distancing), additional limitations on their operations and business activities, and governmental actions limiting the movement of people and goods between regions and other activities or operations.